Sid-Lais/attestation-check/README.md

 The receipts are cryptographically bound together by a shared nonce: the GPU attestation nonce must appear in the TDX quote's REPORT_DATA field, proving both attestations were generated in the same session.

-`tee-verify` checks all of this independently — no vendor SDKs, no trust assumptions.
+`tee-verify` checks all of this independently, no vendor SDKs, no trust assumptions.

 ## Verification Flow

-The following diagram shows the complete verification pipeline — every cryptographic check `tee-verify` performs on an attestation receipt, the external trust anchors it validates against, and how the results combine into a final composite verdict.
+The following diagram shows the complete verification pipeline, every cryptographic check `tee-verify` performs on an attestation receipt, the external trust anchors it validates against, and how the results combine into a final composite verdict.

 ```mermaid
 flowchart TD